Ada-projects-diego/EnrollPro-SQA-2/README.md

 This step was crucial as it allows the Selenium tests to interact with the frontend as if a user was navigating through a browser, ensuring the application's user interface performs well under various conditions and does not only test the logic but also the user requirements.

+> [!WARNING]
+> This pipeline is purely for CI purposes per the assignment expectations, traditionally, this should be done when the app is deployed somewhere, and tested locally before pushes.
+If you decide to run this pipeline, you might notice it take some time (due to the modules being ran "locally" on GH machine, and will take some time for them to connect to the front end)

 ## Standards
 In the development of EnrollPro, several industry-recognized standards were applied to ensure quality, maintainability, and best practices in software development.
 The following standards were particularly relevant: